-How to get started with Google Shopping Actions?
+How to get started with Buy On Google?

-The first thing you will be required to do is to upload your feed to the Merchant Center and choose the Shopping Actions(Now Buy On Google) program.
+The first thing you will be required to do is to upload your feed to the Merchant Center and choose the Buy on Google(previously known as Shopping Actions) program.
 But why go through such a cumbersome process when you can just sit back and relax and our experts will manage your entire store!
 Want to discuss?
 Click to connect!